-You undertake some clinical practice, focusing on clinical podiatry techniques and under supervision begin to treat patients at the AUT podiatry clinic.
+You undertake clinical practice, focusing on clinical podiatry techniques, and under supervision begin to treat patients at AUT Integrated Health’s podiatry clinic.
 You explore contemporary concepts in pathology, and the management of paediatric and sports conditions, expanding on the theory introduced in Year 1 including anatomy, physiology and clinical musculoskeletal assessment.

-In the final year you study rheumatology, long-term conditions management and podiatric imaging.
-You develop clinical decisionmaking skills to become an independent practitioner.
+In the final year you study rheumatology, diabetes management and podiatric imaging.
+You develop clinical decision-making skills to become an independent practitioner.
 Clinical placements provide you with the opportunity to explore chronic podiatric medical conditions, lower limb musculoskeletal conditions and podiatric surgery.

 Clinical placements in hospitals, primary health organisations, private practices and AUT’s on-campus podiatry clinic are a key part of this programme.

 Your final year ends with an extended placement in private practice, the public sector and AUT’s clinical facility, exposing you to a wide range of interprofessional clinical environments.

 If you're interested in a career with a Māori development perspective select the following papers as electives or as an alternative course of study

 We will help you form relationships with Māori health providers, industry stakeholders and communities, and AUT Māori staff and students.